fabianfassnacht/QGIS_Tutorial_2/QGIS_Tutorial_2.md

 ![Figure 10: Colour-code the polygons of the Shapefile using the attribute table ](Figure_10.png)

+**Figure 10: Colour-code the polygons of the Shapefile using the attribute table**

 This will lead to a situation similar to the one depicted in Figure 11.
 The colours are again likely to be dierent as QGIS selects the colours randomly.
 We can now assign meaningful colours to each of the land-cover types by **double-clicking any of the colour boxes marked in Figure 11.
 In the new pop-up dialogue we can assign a new colour and also make more detailed changes to the format of the filling and the outlines by selecting "simple fill" and use the then appearing properties as shown in Figure 12**.

 ![Figure 11: Visualization options for displaying categories ](Figure_11.png)

+**Figure 11: Visualization options for displaying categories**

 ![Figure 12: Colour and format selection for each land cover class ](Figure_12.png)

+**Figure 12: Colour and format selection for each land cover class**

 You should now be able to load and visualize a Shapefile by either changing the style for the whole Shapefile or classify and colour-code the spatial objects of the Shapefile to some discrete classes using information given in the attribute table.
 In the exercise of this Tutorial, you will find out how it is possible to colour-code the spatial objects of a Shapefile using attribute table information from an attribute with continuous values.